meedan/check-ui/README.md

 # Check UI

-React component library for the Check App Ecosystem.
+React component library and [Storybook documentation](https://meedan.github.io/check-ui/) for the Check App Ecosystem.

 ## With yarn: